 - Amy Lee of Evanescence uses this trope so much.

 - Anthony Warlow

 - Koshi Inaba of B'z is a master of this, especially live.
-In fact, it's pretty much a tradition for him to hold a note in middle of their song "Juice" when played live.
-During their 20th anniversary, he manage to hold a note for 22 seconds.
+In fact, it's pretty much a tradition for him to hold a note in the middle of their song "Juice" when played live.
+During their 20th anniversary, he manages to hold a note for 22 seconds.

 - Axl Rose, usually at the end of a song.

 - Freddie Mercury.
 Ludicrously so in the rising "whyyyyyyyyyyyyyyyyyyyyyy?!" in "Under Pressure".

 - Christina Aguilera will throw one of these in occasionally.

 - Montserrat Caballé is the operatic patron saint of this trope, available for loud (which everyone can do in opera) and soft (which is extremely hard to do) high notes on demand.